billweasley/resume.pdf/markdown/resume_en.md

 - <datetime>2021.09 - 2021.10</datetime> <head_><head_title>Wechat chat history analysis</head_title> </head_>
 <description>
 <small>
 It was a gift for one of my important friends for a friendship anniversary.
 I collected all of our chat history (in Chinese).
-Take an analysis for the following aspects: the emotion appeared in our single chat sentences (80% accuracy for fine-turning a Chinese version Roberta model for a 6-classes dataset including happy, natural, angry, fearful, anxious, exciting), word cloud generation, Wechat emoji counting, and hourly chat statistics.
+Take an analysis of the following aspects: the emotion appeared in our single chat sentences (80% accuracy for fine-turning a Chinese version Roberta model for a 6-classes dataset including happy, natural, angry, fearful, anxious, exciting), word cloud generation, Wechat emoji counting, and hourly chat statistics.
 The final delivery is a mobile html5 page constructed using a library wechat-h5-boilerplate.
 This was an end-to-end project from data collection (WeChat does not provide any public way of exporting chat history).
 </small>
 </description>

 - <datetime>2021.08 - 2021.09</datetime> <head_><head_title>Implementation of Conflict-Free Replicated Data Type (CRDT) - set and graph</head_title> </head_>
 <description>
 <small>
-A project from one of my prevous take-home interview exercises, finished in a week.
-It is a self-contained,fully-funcional and properly-tested implementation of Last Write Win (LWW) Graph and Set in Python, which is one type of CRDT.
+A project from one of my previous take-home interview exercises finished in a week.
+It is a self-contained,fully-functional and properly-tested implementation of Last Write Win (LWW) Graph and Set in Python, which is one type of CRDT.
 CRDTs can be replicated across systems, they can be updated independently and concurrently without coordination between the replicas, and it is always mathematically possible to resolve inconsistencies that might result.
 Github: https://github.com/billweasley/Last-write-win-CRDT-graph
 </small>
 </description>